-Please take care of them.
-You will be charged the replacement cost of any book you lose or be charged a fee for damage.
-According to Minnesota Statutes 120.101: "The school will charge an appropriate replacement fee for textbooks, workbooks or library books lost or destroyed by students."
+Student will be charged the replacement cost for any lost book or be charged a fee for damage.
+According to Minnesota Statutes 120.101: The school will charge an appropriate replacement fee for textbooks, workbooks or library books lost or destroyed by students.